bergeramit/apcomp215-rescam/README.md

 ./docket-shell.sh

 # Access Docker Shell
-docker run -it --rm regression-app
+docker run -it --rm ml-model

 # In the container -> all default values are targeted to match Rescam
 python model_rag.py